 4.3.1.
 Clarion will not accept direct applications from its employees, Board members and their relatives or any individual with a significant personal relationship with an employee or Board member.
 Any application for social housing with Clarion Housing Group must be made through a local authority nomination scheme.
-It will be subject to a greater degree of scrutiny and approval and be let in accordance with Clarion Housing Groups Code of Conduct for employees and board members and the related procedure on the supply of housing to staff, board members and connected persons.
+It will be subject to a greater degree of scrutiny and approval and be let in accordance with Clarion Housing Groups Code of Conduct for employees

+Allocations Policy Page 4 of 17 and board members and the related procedure on the supply of housing to staff, board members and connected persons.